BouchardLab/nersc_python/README.md

  and `mpi_utils`, an mpi4py [utilities library](https://github.com/BouchardLab/mpi_utils) the lab has developed.

  You can build python environments on top of this image for use for your projects.
-An example can be found at TODO.
+An example can be found at [shifter_example/Dockerfile](https://github.com/BouchardLab/nersc_python/blob/master/shifter_example/Dockerfile).

  ## Slurm scripts